day8/lein-git-inject/README.md

 If tags do not match `:version-pattern` then the behaviour of this plugin is as if those tags do not exist; i.e. it will not be used as a reference for calculating the version, ahead or dirty state.
-If not tag matches, you'll get `version-unavailable` as the version.
+If no tag matches, you'll get `version-unavailable` as the version.

 ## More Explanation